GeorgeNabilPro/g-portfolio/README.md

 A sleek and responsive one-page portfolio website showcasing my expertise in mechanical engineering, programming, and design.
 Built with modern web technologies to ensure optimal performance and user experience.

+## Roadmap

+- [x] Start with a basic layout and structure.
+- [ ] Implement Cards with Modal functionality for projects.
+- [ ] Add the Name and About Me section.
+  - Use bulleted list
+  - Add key information
+  - Add University Logo
+- [ ] Make Sections of cards
+  - [ ] Projects
+  - [ ] Skills
+  - [ ] Experience
+- [ ] Make the Testimonial section.
+- [ ] Add Contacts and Links to Projects

+Advanced Features:

+- [ ] Add filters for projects.
+- [ ] Add a contact form.
+- [ ] Connect with MechaPuzzle.

 ## 🚀 Tech Stack

 * **[React](https://reactjs.org/)**: JavaScript library for building user interfaces.